neko1010/dynamic/README.md

-# first commit - dynamic mapping
+# Repo for dynamic plots/maps using shiny